Vantiq/vantiq-extension-sources/jdbcSource/README.md

 *   **pollQuery**: Optional.
 If specified, you must specify the pollRate as well.
 This option indicates the SQL Query that will be executed by the JDBC Source, (frequency assigned by the pollRate).
 The SQL Query must be a **SELECT** statement, and the returned data will be sent as a Notification to the source.
-The data can be captured by creating a Rule in the VANTIQ IDE, as per the following example:
+The data can be captured by creating a Rule in the VANTIQ Modelo IDE, as per the following example:

     ```
     RULE checkSourceNotification